magicmark/programming-protips-wiki/src/protips/use-permalinks.md

 When linking to a file or line of code on GitHub, SourceGraph, include the SHA to make it a permalink.

+## Why?

+Source code changes over time, and line numbers may change.
+The file you're linking to may even be deleted!
+In order to ensure that your link works over time, **always use permalinks where available**.

+Even if it's only a comment in JIRA or a quick slack message, it's still good practice to get in the habit of always copying permalinks.
+You never know when you might need to go back and reference a link you posted a while ago.

 **Bad Example**

 ```text